 Lastly, the FBI has a platform where citizens can request criminal record checks about themselves.
 This cannot be used to search a third party but helps those who would like to review the information that’s available about themselves and make sure nothing is incorrect.

-How To Track Down Summit County Court Records
+How To Find Summit County Court Records

 The Summit County public records official repository is the Clerk of Courts.
 They keep and provide (when required) all the Summit County court records of cases tried in the area, including criminal and civil cases.